DarthCoursucant/Square-Eyes-Project/README.md

 # Square-Eyes-Project
-- Created With HTML, CSS & JavaScript
+- Created With =
+    - HTML
+    - CSS
+    - JavaScript
+    - Figma
+    - Github
+    - Github Pages
+- Pictures / Icon From =
+    - Icon8
+    - Unsplash

 ## What Is Sqaure Eyes Project ?
 - Sqaure Eyes Project is a project assingnemnt I had in my first semester at Noroff Bergen.